arenadata/adcm_pytest_plugin/README.md

 #### `--adcm-min-version`

-> If passed tests will be executed on all ADCM docker images
+> If passed then tests will be executed on all ADCM release images
-> from arenadata/adcm newer than version passed
+> newer than version passed
 >
 > Incompatible with [`--adcm-images`](#--adcm-images) and [`--adcm-image`](#--adcm-image)